Lost in distraction?

 - A conference on music, film, arts and culture as Europe’s way forward

-The conference program framework has been created by independent curator Majken Overgaard and Nicklas Larsen, Head of Impact at the Copenhagen Institute for Futures Studies.
-Through their vision and expertise, the agenda is structured around the potential of art, interdisciplinary collaboration, and new ways of understanding the role of culture in society.
+The conference program framework was created by independent curator Majken Overgaard and Nicklas Larsen, Head of Impact at the Copenhagen Institute for Futures Studies.
+Through their vision and expertise, the agenda was structured around the potential of art, interdisciplinary collaboration, and new ways of understanding the role of culture in society.

 Programme